chnrv99/Price-Alert-Application/README.md

 ## Caching and mailing
 Used redis to cache /alerts/fetch
-Used redis + celery as a queuing for email, tried sendgrid as email service but they banned me in less than 5 minutes.
-Code is implemented and it was working.
-So I am printing it on console.
+Used redis + celery as a queuing for email, using SMTP Gmail for mailing

 ## Docker
 Used docker to bundle and contanerise the app.